qazxcdswe123/obsidian-hugo/content/Learn C in 1 Hour.md

 Let's start with primitive data type in C

 ### Primitive Data Types in C
+> one builds large programs fro m a small set of basic constructs.
+Variables store values.
+Simple expressions are com bine d into larger ones with operations like addition and subtraction.
+Basic types are collected int o aggregates like arrays and structs.
+Expressions are used in statements whose execution order is deter mined by control-flow statements like if and for.
+Statements are grouped into functions for isolation and reuse.
+Functions are gathered int o source files and packages

+> Variables are sometimes described as addressable values

 [Data Types in C - GeeksforGeeks](https://www.geeksforgeeks.org/data-types-in-c/)

 | Type    | Size (in 64bit machine) | Comment                       |